Skip to Main Content Skip to left navigation

 What Next Jazz Legacy Offers

-Apprenticeship: learning by doing - performances under the stewardship of a master bandleader
+Apprenticeship: learning by doing - performances under the stewardship of a master bandleader.
+Each awardee will be matched with a bandleader.

-Creative and Business Mentorship Sessions: knowledge and guidance, passed from one generation to the next, from both artists and industry professionals
+Creative and Business Mentorship: knowledge and guidance, passed from one generation to the next, from both artists and industry professionals.
+Each awardee will be matched with a creative mentor and a business mentor.

-Learning Cohort Sessions (4 per cycle): an opportunity for participants to learn together, exchange ideas and build a professional network under the guidance of Terri Lyne Carrington and with input from guest speakers
+Cohort Learning Sessions (4 per cycle): an opportunity for awardees to learn together, exchange ideas and build a professional network under the guidance of Terri Lyne Carrington and selected guest speakers

 (1) Berklee Online learning course provided by the Berklee Institute of Jazz and Gender Justice

-Empowerment and promotion: experience for participants to present and communicate about their music via the Next Jazz Legacy podcast, short films and showcases developed in collaboration with partner presenters
+Empowerment and promotion: experience for awardees to present and communicate about their music via showcases developed in collaboration with partner presenters, and artist profile films.

-Financial investment: one $10k grant per apprentice, which enables participants to invest in the next stages of their career.
-Once selected, participants will be asked to propose how they would use their grant to cover specific costs that would contribute to their career development.
+Financial investment: one $10,000 grant per awardee, which enables awardees to invest in the next stages of their career.
+Once selected, awardees will be asked to propose how they would use their grant to cover specific costs that would contribute to their career development.
 This will be signed off by the NJL project team.
-Participants can consult with their business mentor for advice on best usage of funds.
+Awardees can consult with their business mentor for advice on best usage of funds.

 Eligibility